 The following are excerpts from our conversation with Moore, in his words.
 They have been lightly edited for content and clarity.

-So those are the three disciplines and I think it's important to prioritise right now.
+So those are the three disciplines and I think it’s important to prioritize right now.
 All three are useful, but probably in a crisis, you can only really do one really well.

 Every company’s plan won’t look the same [Photo: Flickr/Kurtis Garbutt]